nedbat/coveragepy/doc/index.rst

 .. ifconfig:: not prerelease

-    The latest version is coverage.py 4.4.2, released November 5th 2017.
+    The latest version is coverage.py 4.5, released February 3rd 2018.
 It
     is supported on:

     * Python versions 2.6, 2.7, 3.3, 3.4, 3.5, 3.6, and 3.7.